 On entering the living room, Girv introduced me as his friend Siv, short for syvilis, and everybody thought that was hilarious, except maybe me.

 We became in a way Kajsa’s vice parents, and she came with me to school every day and got to know and become friends with my dear student Nora and her friend Rita who didn’t take French.
-I remember that in art class, Nora’s art class certainly, Kajsa sculpted a very nice little thing.
-I wonder if she still has it.
+I remember that in art class, Nora’s art class certainly, Kajsa sculpted a very nice little thing, besides doing the fine acrylic painting that is reproduced here.
+I know she still has it.
 So Kajsa who is now a French and English teacher like me, got to see the enormous difference between a Swedish Gymnasium and a U.S high school.

 We went sailing more times in my little Rhodes 19.
 I loved my boat and I loved sailing.
 I think Kajsa enjoyed it too, even though John did not.

-One Sunday we went hiking in the rocky park called the Palisades on the left shore of the Hudson River.
+One Sunday we went hiking in the rocky park called the Palisades on the west shore of the Hudson River.

-You cross George Washington Bridge from northern Manhattan and you get to this wonderful hiking area on the edge of New Jersey and so very close to New York City.
+We crossed George Washington Bridge from northern Manhattan and we got to this wonderful hiking area on the edge of New Jersey and so very close to New York City.

 John and I had made this hike once before.
 The path climbs and descends and climbs again.
 My sister Gun told me years later that Kajsa had said about us “Oh wow, what stamina they had!”

 My fellow countrymen, or in the case of Ibsen, next-door countryman, certainly enjoy writing morbid plays about family disasters, such as Ibsen’s “The Wild Duck” and Strindberg’s “The Father”, both plays written in the 1880s.
-I think it is safe to say that no play can be darker than “‘The Wild Duc’”, which ends with the daughter, Hedvig, committing suicide because she believes her father doesn’t love her any more, not knowing the reason why her father has turned away from her.
+I think it is safe to say that no play can be darker than “‘The Wild Duc’”, which ends with the daughter, Hedvig, committing suicide because she believes her father doesn’t love her any more.
+She doesn’t know the reason why her father has turned away from her.
 He has learned that Hedvig is another man’s daughter.

 Girv and Pam came to see us twice in Paris, but after that Girv had enough of traveling.
 He preferred to spend his life alone with his cat, be it the black Magicat, or the white Magnificat who succeeded Girv’s first cat.
 He was also called Supercat.
 Pam came alone to Europe after that and then she traveled with her English sister, wherever I don’t quite know.